 - Commodities (precious metals)

-- Bonds issued by Government related agencies such as HUDCO, NHAI etc
+- Bonds issued by Government related agencies such as GAIL, HUDCO, NHAI, etc

 Investment in Equities involves buying shares of publicly listed companies.
-The shares are traded both on the Bombay Stock Exchange (BSE), and the National Stock Exchange (NSE).
+The shares are traded on the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).

-When an investor invests in equity, unlike a fixed income instrument there is no capital guarantee.
-However as a trade-off, the returns from equity investment can be extremely attractive.
-Indian Equities have generated returns close to 14% – 15% CAGR (compound annual growth rate) over the past 15 years.
+When an investor invests in equity, unlike a fixed-income instrument, there is no capital guarantee.
+However, as a trade-off, the returns from equity investment can be much better.
+Indian Equities have generated upwards of 12% CAGR (compound annual growth rate) over the past 10 to 15 years.

-Investing in some of the best and well run Indian companies has yielded over 20% CAGR in the long-term.
-Identifying such investments opportunities requires skill, hard work and patience.
+Investing in some of the best and most well-run Indian companies has yielded over 20% CAGR in the long term.
+Identifying such investment opportunities requires skill, hard work, and patience.

-Real Estate investment involves transacting (buying and selling) commercial and non commercial land.
-Typical examples would include transacting in sites, apartments and commercial buildings.
-There are two sources of income from real estate investments namely – Rental income, and Capital appreciation of the investment amount.
+Real Estate Investment involves transacting (buying and selling) commercial and non-commercial land.
+Typical examples include transacting in vacant plots, apartments, and commercial buildings.
+There are two income sources from real estate investments: Rental income and Capital appreciation of the investment amount.
 The rental yield typically varies between 2-3%, which is not so attractive, in my opinion.
 The appreciation in land prices is in select pockets and is not uniform.

 Commodity – Bullion

-Investments in gold and silver are considered one of the most popular investment avenues.
-Gold and silver over a long-term period has appreciated in value.
-Investments in these metals have yielded a CAGR return of approximately 8% over the last 20 years.
+Gold and silver are considered one of the most popular investment options.
+Gold and silver, over the long term, have appreciated.
+Investments in these metals have yielded a CAGR return of approximately 5-8% over the last 20 years.
 There are several ways to invest in gold and silver.
-One can choose to invest in the form of jewelry or Exchange Traded Funds (ETF), or Sovereign Gold bonds, popularly called as SGBs.
+One can invest in jewelry, Exchange Traded Funds (ETF), or Sovereign Gold bonds, popularly called as SGBs.

-Going back to our initial example of investing the surplus cash it would be interesting to see how much one would have saved by the end of 20 years considering he has the option of investing in any one – fixed income, equity or bullion.
+Going back to our initial example of investing the surplus cash, it would be interesting to see how much one would have saved by the end of 20 years, considering he can invest in any one – fixed income, equity, or bullion.

-- By investing in fixed income at an average rate of 9% per annum, the corpus would have grown to Rs.3.3Crs
+- By investing in fixed income at an average rate of 9% per annum (good corporate bond), the corpus would have grown to Rs.3.3Crs.

-Clearly, equities tend to give you the best returns especially when you have a multi-year investment perspective.
+Equities tend to give you the best returns, especially when you have a multi-year investment perspective.

-Investments optimally should have a strong mix of all asset classes.
-It is smart to diversify your investment among the various asset classes.
-The technique of allocating money across assets classes is termed ‘Asset Allocation’, and we will discuss asset allocation later in Varsity.
+It is best if your investments have a mix of all asset classes.
+It is wise to diversify your investment among the various asset classes.
+The technique of allocating money across asset classes is termed ‘Asset Allocation’, and we will discuss asset allocation later in Varsity.

-Investing is a great option, but before you venture into investments it is good to be aware of the following…
+Investing is an integral part of financial planning, but before you start your investment journey, it is good to be aware of the following –

 - Risk and Return go hand in hand.
-Higher the risk, higher the return.
-Lower the risk, lower is the return.
+Higher the risk, the higher the return.
+The lower the risk, the lower the return.

 - Investment in fixed income is a good option if you want to protect your principal amount.
 It is relatively less risky.
-However you have the risk of losing money when you adjust the return for inflation.
-Example – A fixed deposit which gives you 9% when the inflation is 10% means you are net losing 1% per annum.
-Fixed income investment is best suited for ultra risk averse investors
+However, you have the risk of losing money when you adjust the inflation return.
+Example – A fixed deposit that gives you 9% when the inflation is 10% means you lose a net of 1% per annum.
+Alternatively, the risk increases if you invest in a corporate fixed-income instrument.

 - Investment in Equities is a great option.
-It is known to beat the inflation over long period of times.
+It is known to beat inflation over a long period.
 Historically equity investment has generated returns close to 14-15%.
-However, equity investments can be risky
+However, equity investments can be risky.

-- Real Estate investment requires a large outlay of cash and cannot be done with smaller amounts.
+- Real Estate investment requires a significant outlay of cash and cannot be done with smaller amounts.
 Liquidity is another issue with real estate investment – you cannot buy or sell whenever you want.
-You always have to wait for the right time and the right buyer or seller to transact with you.

-- Gold and silver are known to be a relatively safer but the historical return on such investment has not been very encouraging.
+- Gold and silver are relatively safer, but the historical return on such investment has not been very encouraging.

 Key takeaways from this chapter